EKolyshkin/PMGCodingChallenge/README.md

 # PMG Coding Challenge
-My submission for the PMG Graduate Leadership Program Coding Challenge.
+This repository holds my submission for the PMG Graduate Leadership Program Coding Challenge.
+It is a Python program which combined Comma-Separated Value (CSV) files into one unified file and adds a new column which stores the source filename of each item on the list.

 Looking forward to share my work with the PMG team :)

 ## Description
 For this challenge, I chose to implement my own methods to manipulate the generated CSV files, as they are ultimately plaintext.
 For larger and more varied files, I would use a library like Pandas and PyArrow, which may be faster.